-British Mass Spectrometry Society, Chromatographic Society, RSC Separation Science Group and RSC NorthWest Analytical Division Summer Studentships 2018
+British Mass Spectrometry Society, Chromatographic Society, and RSC NorthWest Analytical Division Summer Studentships 2018

 What level of financial support can be expected?

 The British Mass Spectrometry Society (BMSS) will fund approximately six projects, to a maximum value of £1500 per studentship.
-In addition the RSC Separation Science Group (SSG) and the Chromatographic Society (ChromSoc) will both each fund up to a further two projects, provided that they contain a strong focus on separation science.
+In addition the Chromatographic Society (ChromSoc) will fund up to a further two projects, provided that they contain a strong focus on separation science.
 The RSC’s NorthWest Analytical Division (NWAD) will also fund one studentship for those supervisors who qualify on geographical location grounds.

 What is a summer studentship and what are the benefits?